kevinolega/callcentertrainingtips/_posts/2018-07-11-call-simulation.md

 **Personalise. **

-Use the customers name .
+Use the customer's name.
 It's Mr. Smith or Ms. Smith.
-Or their first name if they tell you that you can call them by their first name.
+Or their first name if they tell you that you can call them by they're first name.
 Don't use ma'am or sir.
 It's a Filipino thing.
 Americans go by names.
 It affects your confidence negatively.
 It puts you in an interior position.
 Your job is to assist them as an equal and not pretend to be lower than them.
 Using sir and ma'am tells them that you didn't bother to remember their name when they told you the first time.
 Using sir and ma'am is only allowed if the customer has a name that sounds like a curse word.

 **Closing spiel. **